 The capital of Portugal, Lisbon is built on seven hills and is situated on the edge of the Atlantic Ocean, one of the rare Western European cities that face the ocean.
 The city stretches along the northern bank of the River Tejo as it flows into the Atlantic Ocean.
 Lisbon's main street, the Avenida da Liberdade, is, a broad boulevard lined with leafy trees, upscale hotels and upmarket shops.
 The old districts of Mouraria and Alfama retain their charm with their winding alleys and azulejo-covered crumbling walls.
 To the west, is a hill which rises steeply into Bairro Alto (upper town).
-Still further west are the rapidly gentrifying former docks of Alcantara.
+Still further west is the rapidly gentrifying former docks of Alcantara.

 Nearby along the coast are beaches and beach resorts with good villas and hotels, marinas and excellent golf courses.
 These can all be found in Cascais and Estoril.